ffernandolima/in-memory-database-app/README.md

 In-memory database app is an implementation of a database which uses only memory for storing data.

-It implements some commands from the very known in-memory database called Redis.
+It implements some commands from the very known in-memory database called Redis (https://redis.io/).

 It supports the following commands: